Systems, Entities and Fields

 • Description: a possible brief description.

-• Type: the type of physical field.
+• Type: the type of Physical Field.

 • Ordinal Position: the position within the Physical Entity, accepting only numeric values.

-• Created/Updated on system at: temporal fields that define the creation and modification date of the Physical Field within the source system.
+• Created/Updated on System at: temporal fields that define the creation and modification date of the Physical Field within the source System.

 • Additional Properties: Optional user-definable properties.